Q. Which residence do I apply for?

-Items you may have in your room: personal crockery and cutlery, fan heater, radio, kettle, computer and printer, microwave, fridge.
+Items you may have in your room: personal crockery and cutlery, fan heater, radio, kettle, computer and printer, microwave and fridge.

-Items you may not have in your room: stoves of any kind, electric frying pan, gas fryers, open bar/element heaters, an electric sandwich maker, any object, chemical or equipment deemed dangerous to yourself or others.
+Items you may not have in your room: stoves of any kind, electric frying pan, gas fryers, open bar/element heaters, an electric sandwich maker and any object, chemical or equipment deemed dangerous to yourself or others.

-Because we genuinely care about the well-being of our students in res, we are very strict if you are found in possession of any of the "may not's".
-The item/s will be confiscated and it could even lead to a disciplinary hearing.
+Because we genuinely care about the well-being of our students in res, we are very strict if you are found in possession of any of the prohibited items.
+The item/s will be confiscated and it could lead to a disciplinary hearing.

 Q. When do I move into residence?